 Only if you plan to offer counselling services!
 If you plan to work in Equine Facilitated Learning (EFL), or as an Equine Professional (EP) who partners with a Mental Health Professional (MHP), there is no requirement to be a counsellor or MHP.
-If you plan to deliver mental health services or to work with people with mental health diagnoses or needs then yes, you need to be a certified mental health professional such as a counsellor, psychologist or social worker.
+If you plan to deliver mental health services and/or to work with people with mental health diagnoses or needs then yes, you need to be (or partner with) a certified mental health professional such as a counsellor, psychologist or social worker.

 The Longer Answer

-If you plan to work with clients with mental health diagnoses or needs and/ or to work on mental health related goals (such as recovery from trauma or addictions) in the EFW field, then this work is defined as Equine Facilitated Mental Health (EFMH).
-To deliver mental health services you need to either be a certified mental health professional (MHP), or partner with a certified MHP, regardless of whether you are incorporating animals into your work or not.
+If you plan to work with clients with mental health diagnoses or needs and/ or to support clients with mental health related goals (such as recovery from trauma or addictions) in the EFW field, then this work is defined as Equine Facilitated Mental Health (EFMH).
+To deliver mental health services you need to either be a certified mental health professional (MHP), or to partner with a certified MHP, regardless of whether you are incorporating animals into your work or not.
 This helps keep everyone safe, physically and emotionally, including your clients, your equine partners and yourself.

 But the Equine Facilitated Wellness field is broad, flexible and varied!

 EFW includes the highly valuable and varied area of Equine Facilitated Learning (EFL) which does NOT require you to be a counsellor or MHP.
 This includes EFW work in the areas of coaching, team building, personal growth, skills building, literacy and more.
 You can also work as an Equine Professional (EP), either focusing on therapeutic horsemanship, or partnering with a MHP or EFL Professional to offer services in the areas of EFL and/ or EFMH.

 There are lots of options and ways to do this work.